This glossary lists (alphabetically) details of all Deliverable documents from the Project Checklist.

 These requirements are specific to the technical implementation of services that support the solution.

-Required access rights granted to the respective roles used in conjunction with third party systems.
+Required access rights granted to the respective roles used with third-party systems.

 Defines the key values for monitoring points in the system.